Finding You (film): Plot

 In town, Finley meets drunken fiddler Seamus and pub owner Molly.
-Beckett catches up with her, taking her to see the Cliffs of Moher.
+Beckett catches up to her, taking her to see the Cliffs of Moher.
 He confesses he wishes he could live incognito.
-Later, Finley stops by set to run his lines and Becket's co-star and supposed love interest Taylor introduces herself.
-Beckett pops into the home where she is reading to Mrs. Sweeney, and charms her.
+Later, when Finley stops by set to run lines, she meets Becket's co-star and supposed love interest Taylor.
+He pops into the nursing home where she is reading to Cathleen, charming her.

-Beckett takes Finley to Molly's pub, where someone is sent to guard against paparazzi.
-Sean shows her to play the violin with joy, or as a fiddle.
-Finley plays joyously, and she and Beckett kiss.
-Back at the B&B, he suggests they keep it secret to protect her from the tabloids.
-His father regularly feeds them false love-triangle propaganda, to Beckett's chagrin.
+Beckett takes Finley to Molly's pub, where someone guards against paparazzi.
+Seamus shows her to play the 'fiddle' with joy, freely and with emotion.
+Later, she and Beckett kiss.
+Back at the B&B, he suggests they keep it to themselves to protect her from the tabloids.
+Beckett tells her his father regularly feeds the press false information about him being involved in love triangles to generate publicity, to his chagrin.

-A photo taken of Beckett and Finley at a local festival kissing is revealed to Taylor, and his lodgings are leaked to the press.
-Montgomery tries to use emotional blackmail so he complies.
+A photograph taken of Beckett and Finley kissing at a local festival is revealed to Taylor, and his lodgings are leaked to the press.
+Taylor and Montgomery confront Beckett and Finley at the B&B. Montgomery uses emotional blackmail to pressure Beckett to sign the film deal and break up with Finley to continue the ruse with Taylor.